Speaking Up About Gym Accessibility

 Not all gyms are created equal.
 Some are far more welcoming than others.
 Here's how to find your fit:

 Look local: Community gyms and independents often focus more on people than profits.
+They're more likely to implement changes based on member feedback and create genuine community rather than treating you as a recurring payment.

 Ask for recommendations: Community groups and friends often know the most inclusive spaces.
+The free Not So Typical Fitness community regularly shares gym recommendations and experiences from neurodivergent members.

 The right environment makes all the difference.
-Your gym should be a place where you feel safe and supported; not just tolerated.
+Your gym should be a place where you feel safe and supported—not just tolerated.

 5. How You Can Help Gyms Become More Inclusive